SFT: Effective and Cost-Effective

 SFT: A Faster, Solution-Focused Approach

 Solution-Focused Therapy (SFT) works differently from Cognitive-Behavioural Therapy (CBT) to achieve comparable results, faster.
-While SFT doesn't deny that problems exist, it operates via the client’s own capacities to envision the life they would rather be living — it is a positive, future-focused approach.
+While SFT doesn't deny that problems exist, it emphasises the client’s own capacities to envision the life they would rather be living — it is a positive, future-focused approach.
 We help you clarify a set of immediate goals, and we work alongside you to envision a problem-free version of yourself.
 Instead of asking you to ponder how to banish negative thoughts, or how you think you might achieve your goals, we work with you to help you reach those goals effectively.

 As SFT has become an influential therapeutic practice globally, many therapists from other psychological approaches now offer it — often without undergoing the rigorous training that SFT requires.
 At BetterTalk, we created a practice where every therapist is trained to a uniform high standard.
 Each has completed the 18-month BRIEF Advanced Certification, giving our clients a unique guarantee of solution-focused excellence.